SumaiyaTarannumNoor/Circle/README.md

 # For Backend

-To run the backend, please go to the "Server" folder.
+To run the backend, please go to the "Server" directory.

-Install the requirements from "requirements.txt"
+Install the requirements from the "requirements.txt" file.

 In the "Server" directory run: